L3MON4D3/LuaSnip/DOC.md

-The function shall return a string, which will be inserted as-is, or a table of strings for multiline-string, here all lines following the first will be prepended with the snippets' indentation.
+The function shall return a string, which will be inserted as-is, or a table of strings for multiline-string, here all lines following the first will be prefixed with the snippets' indentation.

 Examples:
 Use captures from the regex-trigger using a functionNode: